PALYGAP/MidyAX/README.md

 I hope that the code can be useful to other people.

-The Software is provided as is with no warranty
+The Software is provided as is with no warranty.

 AXE-FX is registered trademark